-On July 31, 2017, the Company sold 1.33% of the equity interest in one real estate project company to key management personnel for a total consideration of US\$1,256,909.
+In 2018, the Company sold a small percentage of the equity interests (ranging from 0.50% to 5.54%) in eight real estate project companies to senior management and employees for a total consideration of US\$8,720,772.
+In 2019, the Company sold additional percentage of the equity interests in the eight real estate project companies to senior management and employees for a total consideration of US\$604,914 and the total sold equity interests ranges from 0.57% to 5.59% as of December 31, 2019.
 According to the equity transfer agreement, the Company is obligated to repurchase the equity interest back from management.
 Therefore, the non-controlling interest is mandatorily redeemable and is accounted for as a liability.